xu3kev/BARC/prompts/description_prompt.md

 {examples}

-Brainstorm the next one, using similar thinking:
+Brainstorm {num_generations} more, using similar thinking:

 ```python
 # concepts: